Please scroll down to view this site

 Denying democracy

-Protesters scatter downtown as a military Humvee deploys the Active Denial System, a microwave-based weapon that induces excruciating pain.
+Protesters scatter downtown as a military Humvee deploys the Active Denial System, a microwave-based weapon that induces brief-yet-excruciating pain.
 Designed for overseas crowd control, the technology has now made its domestic debut in San Francisco.
-Civil rights groups warn its use against legally-assembled demonstrations signals a chilling disregard for constitutional freedoms.
+Civil rights groups warn its use against legal demonstrations signals a chilling disregard for constitutional freedoms.

 “I kept thinking: this wasn’t about breaking up a protest—it was about breaking the protesters themselves.
-What’s left of democracy when the tools of war silence the basic right to dissent?”
+Like Pavlovian obedience training, hoping we’ll roll over and play dead for the next power grab.”

 Papers, please

 Rosa, 62, clutches her granddaughter as soldiers demand information at her Mission District home.
-As city and state sanctuary policies impede federal access to local jails, soldiers now scour neighborhoods, fraying the community's social fabric and leaving neighbors wary of each other and fearful of informants.
+As city and state sanctuary policies impede federal access to local jails, military units now scour neighborhoods, fraying the community's social fabric and leaving neighbors wary of each other and fearful of informants.

 “I first noticed her outstretched arms, somewhere between a hug and a plea.
 But the soldiers were just as unsure as the girl.
 I later learned that Rosa refused to answer any of their questions, standing her ground in an act of quiet defiance.”